 A non-negligible share of intergenerational transmission is ascribable to genetic factors.

-Countries with high income inequality tend to have low intergenerational mobility.
+Countries or regions with high income inequality tend to have low intergenerational mobility.